Adherence to and acceptability of home fortification with vitamins and minerals in children aged 6 to 23 months

 WHO guidelines have, since 2011, recommended home fortified foods with MNP to prevent and control anaemia during childhood.
 This review aimed to assess adherence to and acceptability of home fortification with MNP in complementary feeding.
 Seventeen articles were included, strict quality criteria were not implemented.
 Results showed good adherence in fortified foods with MNP, ranging from 50 % to over 90 % of the prescribed sachets.
 Caregivers reported side effects in 3 % to 32 % of children taking MNP in many studies; diarrhoea, vomiting, and constipation were the most common.
 MNP fortified foods show good adherence in infants, however side effects should be considered when planning for public long-term use in treating anaemia.

-Both sexes, Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Gastrointestinal/Abdominal conditions, Health, Neonates/infants, Neoplasms and hematologic conditions, Non-communicable diseases (all), Nutrition, Population displacement
+Both sexes (for groups of both male and female persons), Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Gastrointestinal/Abdominal conditions, Health, Neonates/infants, Neoplasms and hematologic conditions, Non-communicable diseases (all), Nutrition, Population displacement